10log10/tinylvt/docs/currency.md

 The currency modes exist on a spectrum:

 **Most equal (common ownership):**
+- *Points Allowance* — Equal points means equal access over time, no money involved.
 - *Distributed Clearing* — Auction proceeds go directly to members.
 Everyone shares equally in the resource value, whether they use it or not.

-- *Points Allowance* — Equal points means equal access over time, no money involved.
+**Medium equal (leadership-controlled funds)**
+- *Deferred Payment* / *Prepaid Credits* - Treasury funds managed by the community leadership.
+Member benefit depends on how the funds are spent.

 **Least equal (landlord model):**
-- *Deferred Payment* / *Prepaid Credits* with single active member — All proceeds go to one person (the "landlord").
+- *Deferred Payment* / *Prepaid Credits* — All proceeds go to one person (the "landlord").
 Useful when someone owns the resource and wants market-based pricing.

-Most communities fall somewhere in between.
+Communities pick the model that matches their goals.
 A housing co-op might use Distributed Clearing for true shared ownership.
 A commercial coworking space might use Prepaid Credits with revenue going to cover operating costs.